sonata-project/SonataDoctrineORMAdminBundle/Resources/doc/reference/templates.rst

             filter: [ SonataDoctrineORMAdminBundle:Form:filter_admin_fields.html.twig ]

-You can also customize field types
+You can also customize field types by adding types in the ``config.yml`` file.
+The default values are :

 .. code-block:: yaml